 When the sun comes out, the insides of the pubs become quieter as everyone spills into the beer gardens and take advantage of anywhere with outdoor space.
 The Pimms and Aperol spritz flow freely, the sunglasses are on, and it somehow becomes perfectly acceptable to spend the entirety of a sunny day this way.
 This may be the case throughout the UK, but London has a few special haunts that are just made for summer weather, with numerous rooftop bars and places by the river (like Coppa).
 Get some inspiration here.

-In addition to the pubs, outdoor spaces become opened up at cafes, brunch places, and eateries, so even a Sunday AM avocado and toast can be enjoyed al fresco.
+In addition to the pubs, outdoor spaces become opened up at cafes, brunch places, and eateries, so even a Sunday AM avocado and toast can be enjoyed in the sunshine.

 Lounge on its Commons